Kalown/Blacksheep/README.md

 # **BlackSheep**

 BlackSheep allows users to scan a specified directory of files, compute their MD5 hash values, and check these hashes against the **VirusTotal** API to determine whether they are potentially malicious.
-It provides a simple, user-friendly graphical interface (GUI) built with Python's `Tkinter` library, making it accessible even for non-technical users.

 ## **Requirements**